-Most of the time, heat rash starts clearing up on its own as soon as you cool off your toddler.
-Several at-home treatments you can provide to start healing the rash include:
+Most of the time, heat rash starts clearing up on its own as soon as you cool off your baby.
+There are several at-home treatments to start healing the rash:

 Cool the skin

-You can do this by removing extra layers of clothing or by moving to a cooled indoor space.
-If your toddler’s been outside in heat and humidity, remove damp clothing and turn on a fan to dry your child’s skin.
+You can cool the skin by removing extra layers of clothing or by moving to a cooled indoor space.
+If your baby’s been outside in heat and humidity, remove damp clothing and turn on a fan to dry their skin.

 - For small rash patches.
 If the affected area is relatively small — just a patch on the back of the neck or in the creases of the elbows — gently dab a cool, wet cloth on the rash to relieve tenderness and bring down the skin temperature.

 - For larger rash areas.
-You can also give your toddler a cool bath for at least 10 minutes, but don’t use soap because it could further irritate the skin.
+You can also give your baby a cool bath for at least 10 minutes, but don’t use soap — it could further irritate the skin.
 Afterward, let their skin air dry.
 Supervise your baby at all times during the bath.

 Try a steroid cream

-Avoid hydrocortisone ointments that contain petroleum or mineral oil since they can block pores and keep sweat from evaporating naturally.
+Avoid hydrocortisone ointments that contain petroleum or mineral oil.
+They can block pores and keep sweat from naturally evaporating.